ML4SE2022/group5/README.md

 Substitute `<vocab-size>` by the desired type vocabulary size.
 For reproduction purposes, use `50000`.
 Alternatively, the `ManyTypes4TypeScript` dataset can be used directly through python's `datasets` library.
 You can toggle this by using the `--use_local_dataset True` command line argument in the Docker container below.

+### Fine-tuned models

+The model trained to the specification described in our paper, together with its corresponding type space, and the fine-tuned classification baseline are all available on [Google Drive](https://drive.google.com/drive/folders/1-9SD27j9PFIpHO71G4Zduc-1CgCXuVqR).

+To verify our fine-tuned models, download the corresponding model (either DSL or baseline) and its corresponding type space (if using the DSL approach) and place them in the `/models` directory.
+To specify a model to validate, use the `--use_model <model_name>` and `--use_typespace <typespace name>` command line arguments.

 ### Run Docker

 ```